Bob Goodlatte represents the Sixth Congressional District of Virginia in the United States House of Representatives.

 The House Judiciary Committee will certainly be at the forefront of some of the most significant issues facing Virginia and the Sixth District, including protecting Constitutional freedoms and civil liberties, oversight of the U.S. Departments of Justice and Homeland Security, legal and regulatory reform, innovation, competition and anti-trust laws, terrorism and crime, and immigration reform.
 It is likely that many of these issues will be the deciding factors in determining the future direction of our nation.
 The jurisdiction of the Judiciary Committee is well-suited to many of Bob’s legislative priorities such as protecting Constitutional rights, including private property and Second Amendment rights, securing our borders through immigration reform, strengthening our criminal laws, decreasing health care costs through medical malpractice reform, and oversight of the Judicial branch and Administration.
 One of Bob’s top legislative initiatives is his Constitutional amendment to require a balanced federal budget so that Congress will be forced to control spending.
 The Judiciary Committee has jurisdiction over all proposed amendments to the Constitution.

-In addition to serving on the House Judiciary Committee, Bob serves on the House Agriculture Committee.
-He is a member of the Subcommittee on Livestock, Rural Development, and Credit, which is of particular importance to the Sixth District since it is one of the leading turkey and poultry producing districts in the nation.
-He also serves on the Subcommittee on Department Operations, Oversight, and Nutrition.
-Bob has served the Agriculture Committee in a variety of leadership roles including Chairman of the Agriculture Committee (2003-2007), Ranking Member of the Agriculture Committee (2007-2008), Vice Chairman of the Agriculture Committee (2011-2012), Chairman of the Subcommittee on Department Operations, Oversight, Nutrition and Forestry (1997-2003), and Ranking Member of the Subcommittee on Conservation, Credit, Energy and Research (2009-2010).
+In addition to his role on the House Judiciary Committee, Bob also serves on the House Agriculture Committee.
+He is a member of the Subcommittee on Livestock and Foreign Agriculture, which is of particular importance to the Sixth District since it is one of the leading turkey and poultry producing districts in the nation.
+He also serves on the Subcommittee on Commodity Exchanges, Energy, and Credit.
+Bob has served the Agriculture Committee in a variety of leadership roles, including Chairman of the Agriculture Committee in the 108th and 109th Congresses, Ranking Member of the Agriculture Committee in the 110th Congress, Vice Chairman of the Agriculture Committee in the 112th and 113th Congresses, Chairman of the Subcommittee on Department Operations, Oversight, Nutrition and Forestry in the 105th, 106th, and 107th Congresses, and Ranking Member of the Subcommittee on Conservation, Credit, Energy and Research in the 111th Congress.

 During his time in Congress, Bob has made a name for himself as a leader on Internet and high-tech issues.
-He is Co-Chair of the Congressional Internet Caucus and the Congressional International Anti-Piracy Caucus as well as Chairman of the House Republican Technology Working Group.
+He is Co-Chair of the Congressional Internet Caucus and the International Creativity and Theft-Prevention Caucus as well as Chairman of the House Republican Technology Working Group.